v47-io/events/README.md

 ## License

-Horus Events is released under the terms of the Apache Software License 2.0
+Horus Events is released under the terms of the BSD 3-clause license